-PwC thanks the Business Council of Canada for their continuing support of this survey.
+PwC thanks the Business Council of Canada for their continued support of this survey.

 Andrew Packman, PwC UK